If there’s one common problem that every inhabitant of the Earth is currently facing, it’s climate change.

 Organic food is a great option, even though it’s still often grown on massive farms that aren’t all that sustainable.
-Using ideas from organic and holistic farming methods, regenerative agriculture is a new concept (actually, an ancient one!) that uses crops to mitigate climate change.
+Using ideas from organic and holistic farming methods, regenerative agriculture is a new concept (actually, an ancient one, rediscovered!) that uses crops to mitigate climate change.

 And it’s a pretty cool idea.
 Plants breathe out oxygen, but they also breathe in carbon dioxide from the atmosphere.

 One of the principles of regenerative agriculture is to store that carbon dioxide in the soil by constantly increasing the ratio of organic matter through composting and heavy mulching.
-This can help rebuild deteriorated topsoil, lead to better and higher yielding crops, address world hunger, and mitigate climate change.
+This can help rebuild deteriorated topsoil, lead to better and higher-yielding crops, address world hunger, reduce soil erosion, and mitigate climate change.
 Sounds like a win to me.

 For more information about regenerative agriculture, you can check out Regeneration International’s site, here.

 Your Food Choices Matter and Affect Climate Change